mkuzmick/watch-together/documentation/documentation/1-making-a-github-repo.md

 # Making a Github Repo

-1. Go to your github profile ([https://github.com/*YOUR-USERNAME*]
+1. Go to your github profile ([https://github.com/*YOUR-USERNAME*] in your internet browser, and click on "Repositories"
 2.
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU1NzY2OTQzMywyMjU0NDQ2ODcsMTM4Mz
+eyJoaXN0b3J5IjpbNTgyMjY1NjEwLDIyNTQ0NDY4NywxMzgzNT
-UyODgyNl19
+I4ODI2XX0=
 -->